lintonye/parallax/README.md

 Find me on Twitter [@lintonye](https://twitter.com/lintonye)!

 # Change Log
+- 02/03/2019
+  - Add support for using object as op, instead of just an array
+  - Fixed: onMove op function is always called when a data item is updated inside the function body
+  - Now we can return `true` to ask the next onMove op function to run.
+If the return value is falsy (e.g. no return value is specified), the function will be only called once per scroll direction.
 - 01/29/2019
   - Fix id conflict issue.
 Now, as long as the ids are unique within a single `scrollOverrides` call, things should be fine.
 - 01/26/2019